Pressure gaps, geometric potentials, and nonpositively curved manifolds: Estimates for Type 2 surfaces

 Similar to Case 1, the bound of $x$ comes from $x(\tau)=\int_{\tau}^{t_{0}}a(s)ds$ and \eqref{eqn: bdd_a_crossing}. \end{proof} \begin{rem} Note that we did not use the full strength of Lemma \ref{lem: estm_sol_ODE_discont} in the above proof; that is, $x(\tau)$ had no discontinuities.
 The next section will make similar use of Lemma \ref{lem: estm_sol_ODE_discont} applied to a function with discontinuities. \end{rem}

-\section{Estimates for type 2 surfaces}
+\section{Estimates for Type 2 surfaces}

-In this section, we consider a different setting considered by Gerber and Ni\c{t}ic\u{a} \cite{gerber1999ETDS} as well as Gerber and Wilkinson \cite{gerber1999holder} where $M=S$ is a complete nonpositively curved surface, and $T_{0}$ is a closed geodesic of some length $\gamma_{0}$ on which the Gaussian curvature $K$ vanishes to order $m-1$.
-Namely, if $(s,x)$ are the Fermi coordinates along $\widetilde{T}_{0}$, there exists $C_{1},C_{2},\ep>0$ and an interval $L=[0,\gamma_{1}]$ for some $\gamma_{1}\in(0,\gamma_{0})$ such that
+In this section, we consider a different setting considered by Gerber and Niţică \cite{gerber1999ETDS} as well as Gerber and Wilkinson \cite{gerber1999holder} where $M=S$ is a complete nonpositively curved surface, and $T_{0}$ is a closed geodesic of some length $\gamma_{0}$ on which the Gaussian curvature $K$ vanishes to order $m-1$.
+Namely, if $(s,x)$ are the Fermi coordinates along $\widetilde{T}_{0}$, there exists $C_{1},C_{2},\ep>0$ such that

 for all $|x|<\ep$ and for all $s\in\R$ and